 FAQs

-Many common questions may be answered by reading the Informed Consent form within the New Client Forms.
+Many common questions may be answered by reading the Informed Consent and Practice Policies forms within the New Client Forms.

 Does it mean I’m “crazy” if I come to therapy?